-I start out with thanks to Max’s mom.
-She caught me off guard when she asked to enroll her 2-year-old in my very first “3 to 5-year-old” Tinkergarten class.
+Max’s mom caught me off guard when she asked to enroll her 2-year-old in my very first “3 to 5-year-old” Tinkergarten class.
 I wondered how such a mixed age group would feel to kids and, even more so, to parents.
-Ultimately, I gave it a try, and, it was one of the best decisions I’ve made.
-Years later, 80% or more of our outdoor learning groups span more than three years of age, thanks to that experience.
+Ultimately, I gave it a try.

 None of this should be too surprising.
-If you have multiple kids or a large extended family, you regularly see and feel the beauty of younger and older playing and learning together.
+If you have multiple kids or a large extended family, you regularly see the beauty of younger and older playing and learning together.
 Find a way to watch To Be and To Have, a gorgeous film about a French one-room schoolhouse, and you’ll feel it in your bones.
-Humans were learning in mixed age groupings for centuries, and anthropologists like Melvin Konner remind us that same-aged learning groups are a construct of modern times.
-But, nearly all learning experiences in today’s world group kids in very narrow age ranges.
+Humans were learning in mixed-age groupings for centuries, and anthropologists like Melvin Konner remind us that same-aged learning groups are a construct of modern times.
+Still, nearly all learning experiences in today’s world group kids in very narrow age ranges.

-I’ve continued to refine my thinking about the value of mixed age play with other researchers and practitioners, including conversations with the evolutionary psychologist Peter Gray.
-As Gray asserts, age mixing stretches younger children so that they can play in more advanced ways than they could with their same-aged peers.
-Young children also flourish socially under the care and emotional support that older, more experienced children can offer.
-Research goes even further to show that mixed-age play with older playmates supports enhanced cognitive, language, and motor development in two-year-olds.
+According to evolutionary psychologist Peter Gray, age mixing stretches younger children so that they can play in more advanced ways than they could with their same-aged peers.
+Young children also flourish socially under the care and emotional support of older, more experienced children.
+Research shows that mixed-age play with older playmates supports enhanced cognitive, language, and motor development in 2-year-olds.

 Mixed-age play also benefits the older kids.
-Playing with younger children offers older kids the chance to act as leaders, to play teacher, and to develop creativity, empathy, and kindness—soft skills that kids need as they make and maintain friendships, work and collaborate with others, and solve complicated problems.
-In contrast, same-age groupings tend to foster competitive dynamics.
-Research shows us that playing with younger children does not “dumb down” the play of older kids.
-When 5 and 2-year olds play together, the 5-year-olds continue to play in their 5-year-old way; they just lift the 2-year-olds up with them.
+Playing with younger children gives them the chance to act as leaders, to play teacher, and to develop creativity, empathy, and kindness—soft skills that kids need as they make and maintain friendships, work and collaborate with others, and solve complicated problems.
+Playing with younger children does not “dumb down” the play of older kids.
+When 5 and 2-year olds play together, the 5-year-olds continue to play in their way; they just lift the 2-year-olds up with them.

-It is understandable that encouraging older kids to engage in play with toddlers may not immediately appeal to parents of the older children.
-After all, it would seem that such play may not be as stimulating as play with same age peers.
-Additionally, we all live in a culture where we've been convinced that stretching our kids to achieve as much as they can, as early as they can, will net better results.
-But it's critical to give our children this chance to work in mixed aged groups.
-Kids learn to be leaders when they get the chance to be the most competent in the group, because they get the chance to confidently share, and teach, and empathize with the younger ones.
+Encouraging older kids to play with toddlers may not immediately appeal to parents of the older children.
+After all, it would seem that such play may not be as stimulating as play with same-age peers.
+Our culture has convinced us that stretching our kids to achieve as much as they can, as early as they can, will net better results.
+But it's critical to give our children this chance to work in mixed-aged groups.
+Kids learn to be leaders when they can be the most competent in the group, because they confidently share, and teach, and empathize with the younger ones.